 When we arrived in Melbourne, we collected our luggage, and headed for the international terminal, where we checked in our luggage, and I kept my computer briefcase with me.
 Once we had done that, we grabbed a taxi and headed into the city, where we had a light lunch.

 “What did they come up with?”
-I asked curiously, “I think they out done themselves, as it fits all the requirements that I asked for, and it is definitely remote,” James replied.
+I asked curiously, “I think they out done themselves, as it fits all the requirements that I asked for, and it is definitely remote,” Robert replied.

 “Excellent, when were you last on that train ride?”
-James asked me, “Late last year, between Christmas and New Year,” I replied.
+Robert asked me, “Late last year, between Christmas and New Year,” I replied.
 “Do you remember the small train stations on that journey?”
-James asked, “Yes really old stone train stations with platforms, crosses over the King River twice,” I replied.
+Robert asked, “Yes really old stone train stations with platforms, crosses over the King River twice,” I replied.

-As we boarded the A330-300 plane, we were directed forward from the doors, with James being right about the comfort, with just four seats across instead of the eight seats across in economy.
+As we boarded the A330-300 plane, we were directed forward from the doors, with Robert being right about the comfort, with just four seats across instead of the eight seats across in economy.

-While waiting for the rest of the passengers to get seated, I fiddled with all the gadgets to see what each button does, a bit like a little kid in a toy store, and James chuckled as he watched me.
-“I can’t help it, this is my first time flying this fancy,” I commented to James.
+While waiting for the rest of the passengers to get seated, I fiddled with all the gadgets to see what each button does, a bit like a little kid in a toy store, and Robert chuckled as he watched me.
+“I can’t help it, this is my first time flying this fancy,” I commented to Robert.

 The flight to Perth took four hours, and in that time I watched 2 movies and had a meal, and I watched out the window as we came to land at Perth.
 Once there, we headed for the departure lounge for our main flight to London, which would also be on an A330-300 plane.